Innovating in Uncertain Times

-Another customer that we have is a large Swiss bank.
-A bank you’ve probably heard of, but these guys never let you use their names on public webinars, but let’s suffice to say it’s a very large Swiss bank.
-The challenge they were having was they needed to be able to rapidly implement the ability to go out and check a known criminal and terrorist database so if somebody tried to go open an account with them, and being a Swiss bank, a lot of people throughout the world try to use those Swiss banks to do all kinds of nefarious things.
-So, there was a regulation by the government that said, “I need to be able to go out and verify that this new customer isn’t a terrorist or a known criminal.”
-They had to go out to a World-Check system with a set of API calls, but they needed to be able to call it from their existing PL/1 base mainframe core banking system.
+Another good case study is a large Swiss bank that we deal with.
+A bank you’ve probably heard of.
+These guys never let you use their names on public webinars, but let’s suffice to say it’s a very large Swiss bank.
+The challenge they were having was they needed to be able to rapidly implement the ability to go out and check a known criminal and terrorist database so if somebody tried to go open an account with them … and being a Swiss bank, a lot of people throughout the world try to use those Swiss banks to do all kinds of nefarious things.
+So, there was a regulation by the government that said, “I need to be able to go out and verify that this new customer isn’t a terrorist or a known criminal or someone …” So, they had to go out to this World-Check system with a set of API calls, but they needed to be able to call it from their existing PL/1 base mainframe core banking system.

 That was a huge challenge for them.
 So, being able to call out was a big issue.
-They used Ivory Service Architect to develop both SOAP and REST based APIs without writing any code at all.
-They were able to go out to the World-Check system, verify that a new customer wasn’t on their watch list or wasn’t on their terrorists list, and were able to make that API accessible to other systems within their organization.
+So, they used Ivory Service Architect to develop both SOAP and REST based APIs without writing any code at all to be able to go out to the World-Check system, verify that a new customer wasn’t on their watch list or wasn’t on their terrorists list, and also they were able to make that API accessible to other systems within their organization.
 So it wasn’t just the mainframe that can access this and initiate outbound calls, but other systems within the bank could do it as well.

-They were able to meet all of the functional specs that were in the banking regulations ahead of the required time frame and they did it at a very small fraction of the cost that it would have taken using traditional methods.
-They were able to do this very, very quickly, very cost effectively and make changes to it moving forward very quickly and very cost effectively as well.
+And so, they were able to meet all of the functional specs that were in the banking regulations ahead of the required timeframe and they did it at a very small fraction of the cost that it would have taken using traditional methods.
+They were able to do this very, very quickly, very cost effectively and make changes to it very quickly and very cost effectively as well.

 We’re able to generally sent up POC’s in a matter of days and actually build real live, running API’s into your mainframes a lot of times in a couple of days.
 So, it’s not a six week POC.
 It’s not a six month POC.
 We literally do these things in a small number of days.
 If you’re interested in doing that, I would absolutely encourage you to reach out, register on the website.
 We’ll be in touch with you, and we’ll set something up.
 We’ll set up a demo for you and then if you like what you see, we’ll set up a POC to actually talk live to your legacy systems and show you how quickly and easily you can build API’s.